-Since IBM, has adopted MS-DOS (probably the Microsoft's best-known product) as the operating system for their personal computer in 1981, Microsoft has sold one million of this software each year.
+IBM adopted MS-DOS (probably the Microsoft's best-known product) as the operating system for their personal computer in 1981, Microsoft has sold one million copies of this software each year.
 The second best-known Microsoft's product is Windows, a graphical user interface that makes the computer easier to use.
-Microsoft is also the largest independent software producer for Apple's Machitosh and PowerMac computer.
+Microsoft is also the largest independent software producer for Apple's Macintosh and PowerMac computers.